tehgreatdoge/Gems-Serverpack/README.md

 }
 ```
 ## Building
+You have to build after every change to a kubejs file<br>
 `grunt` <br>
-This will use babel to build the scripts in /src and copy all the relevant files
+This uses babel to build the scripts in /src and copy/symlink all the relevant files
 to the instanceFolder defined in localConfig.json<br>
 `grunt dist <target>` <br>
-This will use babel to build the scripts in /src, copy all the relevant files
+This would use babel to build the scripts in /src, copy all the relevant files
 to dist/curseforge and dist/modrinth (or the target), and make the appropriate
 platform-specific changes
 ## Updating Dev Instance After Modlist Changes